DolphFlynn/jwt-editor/README.md

 ## Embedded JWK

 JWS defines a 'jwk' field within the Header which is used for the ECDH-ES algorithms as a method of transporting the public key to the recipient.
 However, this field has been mistakenly used by library implementations as a source of the key for signature verification.
 By creating a new key, embedding the key for verification within the header, and then signing the JWS Payload, an attacker is able to produce arbitrary JWT payloads.

-# CLI Mode

-A command-line interface is provided for conversion of keys generated using other tools from PEM to JWK format.

-Usage:

-    usage: jwt-editor.jar convert [-h] [--kid KID] key_file

-    positional arguments:
-    key_file               Public or Private Key PEM file to convert to JWK

-    named arguments:
-    -h, --help             show this help message and exit --kid KID              JWK Key ID to be used

-Example:

-`java -jar ./jwt-editor.jar convert key.pem --kid my-jwk`

-Key type is automatically detected from the PEM file.